olicoding/initialSetup/README.md

 ### That's it!

-Enjoy, have fun, and git this repo a ⭐ if you like. 😎
+Enjoy, have fun, and git this repo a ⭐ if you like it. 😎

-And of course, if you create something amazing with it, I'd be thrilled to have a look!

 ```
     ('-^-/')